The University of Texas Rio Grande Valley

 • Student may attend in person

-• Student may submit a written brief statement of reason
+• Student may submit a written statement

-• Student may represent themself
+• Student may represent themselves

 • Appealable decisions of the MSEPC: